 Software Segment Intellectual Property Segment Total Impairment

 Prepaid assets \$ 90 \$ - \$ 90

 Capitalized software development costs 4,748 4,748

 Impairment in cost of sales 4,838 4,838

 Prepaid assets 10 10

-Equipment 211 211
+Equipment 211 - 211

 Goodwill 5,043 5,043

 Leasehold improvements 21 161 182

 Leases 420 1,123 1,543

 Impairment in operating expenses 5,705 1,284 6,989

 Total impairment \$10,543 \$ 1,284 \$ 11,827

 During the second fiscal quarter, Forgent faced declining revenues related to its ALLIANCE software products and services.
-On the other hand, Forgent experienced increasing revenues related to its Network Simplicity software product and services.
+On the other hand, Forgent experienced increasing revenues related to its Network Simplicity software products and services.
 Additionally, management learned that while indicators of demand existed for ALLIANCE, issues regarding price sensitivity, lengthy sales cycle, and integration with enterprise infrastructures were preventing ALLIANCE from achieving the revenues that management originally anticipated.
 Starting in January 2004, management reviewed its software segment, the related cash flows from its ALLIANCE and Network Simplicity product lines, and re-evaluated its strategy regarding growing revenues from this segment.
-As a result, Forgent repriced, repackaged, and repositioned ALLIANCE to be targeted to small to medium sized businesses and departments or divisions of large enterprises.
-Since Forgent's ALLIANCE and Network Simplicity software products are now both sold under similar models, management expects to experience efficiencies in the sales efforts.
-Forgent will continue to market and sell ALLIANCE and will continue to support all of its current ALLIANCE customers.
+As a result, certain ALLIANCE assets were impaired.